 What else is January good for?
 It is a long, dull, uninteresting month with nothing to look forward to until all the big holidays of February.

-Well, January does have three events that warrant my interest besides dieting and exercise.
+Well, January does have two events that warrant my interest besides dieting and exercise.

 Have you considered that there is only one other person whose birthday is a federal holiday in this country?

 I always pause to remember MLK and his accomplishments.
 He was a Nobel Peace Prize winner and a civil rights leader.
 He was assassinated in 1968 on my husband’s 24th birthday and just four days before my first child was born.

 As a young junior high school Language Arts teacher in the late 1960s, I was a member of a team teaching experiment.
 The team included an English composition teacher and a social studies teacher.
 I taught American literature.
 We would have a formal lesson planning session about once a month to decide what we would be teaching.

 The social studies teacher influenced our curriculum because she had certain units she had to cover.
 She asked us to do the Civil War unit in January 1970.

 There were lots of interesting teaching materials that we could borrow from our district office.

 I was able to get records (33 RPM) with a lesson plan and supplements about the Lincoln/Douglas debates (yawn) along with Civil War poems and stories.
 Because Martin Luther King, Jr. had been killed in April 1968, there were great resources available through the library about him and the civil rights movement.

 I found something I thought was more interesting for 7th graders than the Lincoln/Douglas debates.
 It was the friendship between Lincoln and another Douglas…that was Frederick Douglass, an escaped slave who was an influential activist for civil rights and a persuading, intelligent orator.
 He influenced Lincoln to issue the Emancipation Proclamation.
 Historians have called him the father of the civil rights movement.
 He was also the “conductor” of the Underground Railroad